Skip to main content

 The editor view showing hierarchical page tree, breadcrumb navigation, rich text toolbar, and WYSIWYG editing

-The screenshot tells the story: a clean, Confluence-inspired layout with a collapsible page tree on the left, breadcrumb navigation at the top, a comprehensive formatting toolbar, and a WYSIWYG editor powered by TipTap (built on ProseMirror).
-The "Saved" indicator in the top right confirms auto-save is working -- every edit is persisted after 800ms of inactivity.
+The screenshot shows a clean, Confluence-inspired layout with a collapsible page tree on the left, breadcrumb navigation at the top, a comprehensive formatting toolbar, and a WYSIWYG editor powered by TipTap (built on ProseMirror).
+The "Saved" indicator in the top right confirms auto-save is working; every edit persists after 800ms of inactivity.

 The Rich Text Editor